 Everything you see around you has come from someone else’s mind.

-When we see ourselves as merely a body.
-Then it's hard to see this world as an extension of yourself.
+When we see ourselves as merely a body, it’s hard to see this world as an extension of ourselves.

 But when you see yourself as a bundle of memories, opinions, and thoughts, it changes your worldview.